Agentic trade for things that have to be real

 Enforced

-The contract holds it: the escrow, the bond, the terms, the state of the trade.
+The contract holds it: the escrow, the terms, the state of the trade.
 Mechanical, not optional.

 Legible